Schedule Your Priorities

 a.
 Three focus areas a year

-Successful organisations tend to have three strategic thrusts a year to propel themselves ahead of the competition and position themselves for the future.
+Successful organisations tend to have three strategic thrusts a year.
+These are what propel themselves ahead of the competition and position themselves for the future.
 Why shouldn’t you do the same?
 Decide on three areas in your life that you want to change this year and focus on what you really want to achieve in these areas.

 b.
 One habit a month